abishekvp/main-project/README.md

 >env\scripts\deactivate

 if only normal host
->env\scripts\activate  &::if environment is not activated to activate <br/>
+>env\scripts\activate  &::only if environment is not activated <br/>
->python manage.py runserver  &::to run server
+>python manage.py runserver  &::to host project